blitzcode/hackage-diff/README.md

 Download the Hoogle databases for both packages from Hackage, then parse and diff them.
 This is the default and recommended mode of operation.
 Sometimes Hackage does not have a Hoogle database for a particular version available.
 In this case, running with `builddb` might be more successful.

 Alternatively, you can also specify a path to any local Hoogle database file for one or both versions.
+The default way to build one is `cabal haddock --hoogle`, outputting to `dist/doc/html/mypackage/mypackage.txt`.
 This can be used, among other things, to check a package you're working on for breaking API changes relative to what's on Hackage.

 ### builddb